Bucks County Criminal Defense Lawyers

 A plea bargain is not required.
 You do not have to accept the plea deal offered by the prosecutor.
 You may also negotiate the terms of the plea deal if you are inclined to accept but want a better deal.
 On the other hand, the prosecutors are not required to offer a plea deal.
 Plea bargains are very common and are necessary to keep the criminal justice system working properly, but whether or not a plea bargain is offered is entirely within the discretion of the prosecutor.
 Prosecutors may decline to offer a deal, or they may attach an expiration date to their offer.
 For example, a prosecutor may offer a plea bargain, but the offer will be rescinded if you do not accept before the first day of trial.
 One of our Bucks County criminal defense lawyers can help you get the best plea deal possible.

-The Possibility of a Trial in Bucks County Criminal Court
+Going to Trial in Bucks County Criminal Court

 Our Bucks County Criminal Defense Attorneys Regularly Defend Clients Against: